BPE to Execute 42 Transactions in 2022

 Ndubuisi Francis in Abuja

-The National Council on Privatisation (NCP), chaired by the Vice President, Prof. Yemi Osinbajo, has approved the 2022 work plan for the Bureau of Public Enterprises (BPE) with 42 transactions slated for execution in the fiscal year.
+The National Council on Privatisation (NCP), chaired by the Vice President, Prof. Yemi Osinbajo has approved the 2022 work plan for the Bureau of Public Enterprises (BPE) with 42 transactions slated for execution in fiscal year.

 The transactions are 11 in the energy Sector,10 in the industries and services sector, eight in the agriculture and natural services sector and 13 in the infrastructure and public private partnership (IPPP) sector.